Keeping a dog

 - it is recommended to teach your dog the command 'come'.
 To teach your dog this command:

-- Start by adding the word 'come' to the dog's name when you call.
-Use a pleasant voice.
+- using a pleasant voice, start by adding the word 'come' to the dog's name when you call.

-- To attract your dog, clap your hands or offer a reward.
+- clap your hands or offer a reward to attract your dog.
 This can gradually be eliminated as the dog responds to the word 'come'.